zakattack9/osl/docs/V3_Implementation_Guide.md

 ## B) Anki Implementation

-**Note:** With the Unified Folder Architecture (Section N), Anki exports are stored in `osl/anki/exports/` for portability and version control.
+**Note:** With the Unified Folder Architecture (Section O), Anki exports are stored in `osl/anki/exports/` for portability and version control.

 ### B1.
 Decking Schemes